martondob/my-zero-to-mastery-results/README.md

-# my-zero-to-mastery-results
+# zero-to-mastery
 This site helps me keep track of things I learned, and also showcases the exercises I did for the Zero To Mastery Web Dev course by Andrei Neagoie